 By any measure, the Grand Canyon is a dog friendly national park!
 Located in northern Arizona, you and your pup are welcome to enjoy all 13 miles of the South Rim Trail trail at the Grand Canyon.
 Skirting the edge of the canyon, the path is easy to navigate, but remember that the high elevation and dry climate can quickly lead to dehydration.
 Even if you’re only planning a short stroll, bring plenty of water and a collapsible bowl.

 If we were giving awards for dog friendly national parks, Great Sand Dunes in southern Colorado would definitely be in the running!
 These are the tallest dunes in North America, set in a diverse landscape of grasslands, wetlands, conifer and aspen forests, alpine lakes, and tundra.
 Dogs are welcome up to the top of the first tall ridge of dunes, between High Dune and Castle Creek Picnic Area, and throughout the adjoining Great Sand Dunes National Preserve.
-Remember that the sand here can be hot, so splashing in Medano Creek may be an option – just be sure to bring an old towel to dry off your pal!
+Remember that the sand here can be hot, so grab an old towel to dry off and enjoy a splash in Medano Creek with your pal!

 Your dog is welcome to join you for a half-mile stroll down Bathhouse Row and along the Grand Promenade.
 Once you’re warmed up, hit the 26-miles of inter-connected trails flanking the city, many of which were originally created for spa guests who were encouraged to exercise daily to maximize the health benefits of the baths.